microsoft/OpenHack-FHIR/Challenge02-HL7IngestandConvert/ReadMe.md

 * You should receive back an HL7 ACK message
    <center><img src="../images/challenge02-hl7convert.png" width="550"></center>
 * After successful deployment your converter pipeline is now tied to your ingest platform from above.
+* Go to Azure Portal, to the App Service in the target resource group created using deployhl72fhir.
+Click configuration and copy the API Key in CONVERSION_API_KEYS.
+Click overview and open the URL https://...azurewebsites.net, and paste the API Key in the popup and save.
+Click Load Template and choose ADT_A01.hbs.
+In the lower left window where the template has opened, change the type from transaction to batch.
+Azure API for FHIR doesn't support transaction as of now.
+Click Save.
 * To test, send in an hl7 message via HL7 over HTTPS:
     + Locate the sample message samplemsg.hl7 in the root directory of the repo
     + Use a text editor to see contents